RMerl/asuswrt-merlin/README-merlin.txt

    - System info summary page
    - Wireless client IP, hostname, rate and rssi on the Wireless Log page
    - Wifi icon reports the state of both radios
+   - The various MAC/IP selection pulldowns will also display hostnames when possible instead of just NetBIOS names

 A few features that first debuted in Asuswrt-Merlin have since been